 Don't you love it when you can rely on common sense rather than having to memorize complicated formulas?
 Yeah, us too.
-Well then, you will absolutely adore four-sided shapes.
+Well then, you'll absolutely adore four-sided shapes.
 You might even marry them.
 You and four-sided shapes, sitting in a tree, K-I-S-S-I-N-G.

 To determine the distance all the way around a four-sided shape, you simply add the lengths of the four sides.
 If you remember this step, you can figure out whatever formula you need by drawing a picture of the shape and thinking for 30 seconds.
 If that makes your brain throb, you can think for 15 seconds, take a quick snack break, then come back and think for 15 more.

 A parallelogram is a four-sided figure in which opposite sides are parallel.
 Opposite sides will be equal, and opposite angles will be equal as well.
 Equality reigns supreme here in Paralleloland.
-My, that is a lot of "l"s.
+Man, that's a lot of L's.

 The perimeter is the sum of all four sides.
 We could write this as the formula P = 2b + 2c where P stands for perimeter.
-However, it is more important (and simpler) to remember that the perimeter is the sum of all four sides than to commit this formula to memory.
-You have got enough numbers and symbols floating around in that noggin of yours.
+However, it's more important (and simpler) to remember that the perimeter is the sum of all four sides than to commit this formula to memory.
+You've got enough numbers and symbols floating around in that noggin of yours.
 Let's free some space for a change.

 The area of a parallelogram is its height times its base.
 To see why that is, chop off the left corner of the parallelogram (watch your fingers):

 Then move it over to the right side:

 Now we have a rectangle that has the same area as the parallelogram.
 The area of this rectangle is bh, and therefore, the area of the parallelogram is also bh.
 What a copycat.
 If we let A be the area of the parallelogram, we can express this fact via the formula: